niiima/next-webpack/README.md

 ### Browserslist

 Here we want to have one place where we can tell certain tools what browsers we'd like to add support for.
-We acheive this using [browserslist](https://github.com/browserslist/browserslist), and the corresponding `.browserslistrc` file in the project root.
+We achieve this using [browserslist](https://github.com/browserslist/browserslist), and the corresponding `.browserslistrc` file in the project root.
 [Autoprefixer](https://github.com/postcss/autoprefixer) and [babel-present-env](https://babeljs.io/docs/en/babel-preset-env) will pick up on this file and apply what it needs to based on the config.

 Read up on what else you can pass into `.browserslistrc` and use [browserl.ist](https://browserl.ist/) to see what browsers will specifically be targeted with your config.
 Okay I think I've said browsers enough times now 😌.